 Turnbull & Asser’s signature cuff is their three button cuff.
 The cuff is 3 1/4″ long and is cut with an elegant curve to the buttoning edge—it’s not a square.
 The three button cuff, as well as the rest of their cuffs, has a non-fused interfacing, but it’s lighter than the collar’s interfacing.
-Like the collar, the cuffs are stitched 1/4″ from the edge.
+The cuffs are stitched at either 3/16″ or 1/4″ from the edge, but this does not always match the collar stitching.
 Turnbull & Asser doesn’t put a sleeve gauntlet button on their ready-to-wear shirts, except for on the Sea Island cotton shirts.
 Their cuffs are attached to the shirt with gathers rather than the more typical pleats.
 Gathers look very elegant, but they make the sleeve more difficult to iron.

 Like most English shirtmakers do, Turnbull & Asser places the link holes on their double cuff close to the fold rather than centred.
 The link holes are one inch from the fold.
 This allows the cuff to flare out a little—which can get it caught inside a narrow jacket sleeve—and it shows off the cufflinks better.
 What also can cause it to get caught inside the sleeve is the square corner.
 Most people regard the square corner as more elegant over the more functional rounded corner, which slides through the jacket sleeve better.
 The double cuff measures 5 5/8″ long when unfolded.